 John E. McChesney, a long-time NPR reporter and co-founder of the Sonoma Speakers Series, died June 4, 2018 at his home in Sonoma, California, surrounded by family members.
 McChesney and his wife, Wendy von Wiederhold, had spent the last few years residing in the home on Sonoma Mountain.

 John was News Director for WYSO in the 1970s.
 John taught literature at Antioch College 1968-74, and earned his BA from Southern Methodist University and his MA from Stanford.
-He was a member of the Antioch Radical Studies Institute.
+He completed a dissertation on Robert Tressell's book, The Ragged Trousered Philanthropist, and was active in the TA's union (AFT local 1816).
+John lived on Wallace Stegner's property in the hills and there's a portrait of him in Stegner's anti-hippie book, All the Little Live Things.
+He got disgusted with Stanford and went off to Antioch quite early, possibly in 1968.

 John spent nearly 30 years at NPR as an award-winning editor, correspondent and news executive.
 He established two of the news department’s fundamental operating elements, both the National and Foreign Desks, which have repeatedly won the highest professional honors in journalism.
 As an NPR correspondent John has covered environmental issues in Asia, technology in Silicon Valley, food and agriculture in the rural West, and national security, including multiple assignments to the war in Iraq.